LemesoftNostalgic/sprint-o-matic/README.md

 Route analyses.

-**--analysis** Whether to write the route analyses into a file
+**--analysis** Whether to write the route analyses into a file. yes or no.

-**--accurate** Use the slower but more accurate route analysis, Linux only
+**--accurate** Use the slow but a bit more accurate route analysis, Linux only. yes or no.

 These options are useful if you want to play with your own map.
 When using them, you don't go to the home screen, but the game starts